jonjohansen/IFI-Survival-Kit/README.md

 3. Use the command `git submodule add <URL>`
 4. Commit the newly added submodule within the parent repository

-#### Converting all the submodules to ssh
+### Converting all the submodules to ssh
 As of right now, this option is **not** featured within the script.
-Such a tool could possibly be made, but for now manual labor is required.
+Such a tool could possibly be made, but for now manual labor is required. see [#6](./issues/6) for status.

 # Disclaimer
 We do not take any responsibility for anything.
 You use the script at your own discretion, and it is recommended that you understand how it works.
 If you have any questions, submit these as **issues**